-Jonathan M. Lively is a proven trial lawyer in the firm’s Complex Commercial Disputes practice group.
+Jonathan M. Lively is a proven trial lawyer in the firm’s Litigation practice group and member of the per- and polyfluoroalkyl substances (PFAS) working group.
 He regularly defends product manufacturers and premises owners who face litigation in toxic tort (asbestos/talc), environmental, products liability, professional liability, transportation, and other civil matters.

 Before joining Nixon Peabody in February 2020, Jon was a partner at a U.S.-based litigation firm headquartered in Chicago.

 U.S. District Court, Southern District of Indiana

 Subscribe to stay informed of the latest legal news, alerts, and business trends.Subscribe